vanessacor/my-site/content/experiments/CashRegister.md

 The challenge was to build a cash register for an imaginary coffee shop.
 The user can choose a category from a set list, enter a description and the price (amount).
 The items are added to a list and the total amount is sum.
 The user can then delete items from the list and the total is updated.

+Another webpage created using vanila javascript.
+This was my first attempt to separate business logic for UI logic.
+On the business side we have four functions that additems, remove items, calculate total and format currency.
+The UI side is responsible for all the event handlers and DOM manipulation.

 #### What have I learnt:

 - DOM manipulation (create an element, set attribute, add class)